bpshparis/CP2019/README.md

 #### Check environment is setup correctly

-> :thumbsup: You are done with environment setup.
-Now at least four Watson services should be created (**ta0, nlu0, dsc0 and wvc0**) in your space.
+> :checkered_flag: You are done with environment setup.
+Now at least four Watson services should be created (**ta, nlu, and wvc**) in your space.

 >Check it with

-	ibmcloud service list
+	ibmcloud resource service-instances

 <br>